COAPE Diploma in Dog Behaviour

 The Diploma is presented and tutored by the following highly qualified and experienced professionals:

-• Leigh Shenker BADA (Hons)(WITS), DipCABT (COAPE) OCN, CAPBT Practitioner, ICAN member.
+• Leigh Shenker BADA (Hons)(WITS), (DipCABT) C.C.A.B.
+OCN, CABTi Practitioner, ICAN CAB member.

-• Nancy Payne BA(Physics), MSc (Physics), DipCABT (COAPE).
+• Nancy Payne BA(Physics), MSc (Physics), (DipCABT) C.C.A.B.

 Course Type:

-An Online course comprising approximately 80 hours of lectures filmed in an online live lecture setting, research assignments, case studies, pro bono consultations and community service in animal welfare where allowed, plus comprehensive live tutor and student interactive sessions via Zoom, a very active closed Facebook page and WhatsApp group.
+An Online course comprising approximately 80 hours of lectures filmed in an online live lecture setting, research assignments, case studies, pro-bono consultations and community service in animal welfare where allowed, plus comprehensive live tutor and student interactive sessions via Zoom, a very active closed Facebook page and WhatsApp group.

 Course Format: